Migrating from VitePress to docmd

 1. Backup: Your entire project is safely moved into a new vitepress-backup/ directory.

 2. Content Migration: Your docs/ folder is restored to the root directory for docmd to use.
-The .vitepress hidden configuration folder is completely stripped from the new docs/ directory to prevent conflicts.
+The .vitepress hidden configuration folder is completely stripped to prevent conflicts.

-3. Config Generation: A docmd.config.js is generated, extracting your site title from your .vitepress/config.js or .ts.
+3. Config Generation: A docmd.config.json is generated, extracting your site title from .vitepress/config.js or .ts.

 Step 2: Test the Setup